lukitoki1/score-board/README.md

 ## Considerations

-It is a good practice to make an entire VCS repository dedicated to one Go module, but because I wanted to create one local docker-compose deployment for the entire application, plus I do not expect anyone to synchronize my module into their app, I decided to create a Go module in a repository's subdirectory, alongside the frontend app and database migrations.
+It is a good practice to make an entire VCS repository dedicated to one Go module, but because I wanted to create one monorepo for the entire application, plus I do not expect anyone to synchronize my module into their app, I decided to create a Go module in a repository's subdirectory, alongside the frontend app and database migrations.